 Scrunch up some baking paper and use it to closely line the inside of the pastry case.

 Fill the paper with baking beans making sure to work them into the corners.

 Place the tin in the oven and bake for 15 minutes.
 Lift out the baking paper with the beans (careful, they’ll be very hot) and have a look at your pastry.
 It should look dry at the sides but will probably still be a bit doughy on the base.

 Return to the oven for a further 5 minutes until it looks dry all the way across.
 If there are any air bubbles on the base, you can gently smooth them down with the back of a spoon.

 Make the filling

 Lower the oven temperature to 190C (fan 170C) and place a flat tray on the shelf (this will help ensure the base is well crisped.

-Spread the spinach and mushroom mix on the bottom of the case.
-Scatter the feta on top.
+Spread the red onion and chestnuts evenly on the bottom of the pastry case.

 Sprinkle the grated cheese on top, then the rosemary and a good pinch of salt and pepper.

 In a jug, beat the eggs and milk together.